caruby/core/doc/sops/change.md

         git push origin save_gleason_score_fix

-* When you are ready to merge your changes to the master, then get the most recent version of the server master, rebase the tracking branch and run the full test script to confirm that there are no regressions:
+* When you are ready to merge your changes to the master, then get the most recent version of the server master and rebase the tracking branch:

         git pull --rebase origin master
-        rake test

 * If there are rebase conflicts, then fix the conflicts and continue the rebase:

         git rebase --continue

+* Run the full test suite to confirm that there are no regressions:

+        rake test

+  Fix regressions on the branch as described above and rerun until the full test suite succeeds.

 * Push the completed branch to the server, e.g.: